-The ESG is comprised of the Group Executive Management team and is the key forum in which the Executive review, monitor and challenge the delivery of First Central's portfolio range of initiatives.
+The ESG is comprised of the Group Executive Management team and is the key forum to review, monitor and challenge the delivery of First Central's portfolio range of initiatives.
 The ESG meet on a monthly basis.

 Group Credit Risk, Investment Oversight Committee ('CRIOC')